Market Failure: Green Energy, Capitalism, and the Path We’re Not Taking

 Metaphors matter, composting the current paths in #AI

 This #AI-meets-copyright consultation is another wave of opportunistic grafting, much like the #crypto mess before it.
 The rhetoric about leveraging AI to “grow the economy” and “improve public services” is justification for a “commons” grab by nasty interests.
-It’s another pushing in the ongoing path of #deathcult worship, 40 years of #neoliberalism, digging us deeper into a hole we desperately need to climb out of.
+It’s the normal pushing in the ongoing path of #deathcult worship, 40 years of #neoliberalism, digging us deeper into a hole we desperately need to climb out of.

 The metaphor of composting captures the urgent need for discernment, what cultural and technological artefacts still serve us in the onrushing era of #climatechaos, and what is toxic and must urgently be composted.
 People ask what do we mean by this, in its cultural sense, composting is about adapting the remnants of the deathcult into something fertile for a radically different way of life.
 This is achievable only if we act swiftly to embrace radical change while there’s still time for the metaphor to remain metaphorical.
 Delay, and #climatechaos will render the metaphor physical—turning our cities, infrastructure, and economies into literal waste piles, where the nasty few will be left to fights over the scraps.

-This urgent need for sorting what’s salvageable from what’s dead weight, requires critical thinking and collaborative effort to work, we need projects like the #OGB to build affinity groups of action, to balence radical action with consensus-building.
+This urgent need for sorting what’s salvageable from what’s dead weight, requires critical thinking and collaborative effort, we need projects like the #OGB to build affinity groups of action, to balance radical action with consensus-building.
 While consensus about the failures of the last 40 years is important, we need to avoid falling into the trap of endless sterile deliberation.
-The urgency of the moment demands bold, practical actions to balance the needed intellectual and rhetorical critique.
+The urgency of the moment demands bold, practical action to balance the needed intellectual and rhetorical critique.

-The metaphorical shovel is right there—let’s use it.
+The metaphorical shovel is right there, let’s use it.
 What we need, is a clear framework (#OMN) to identify what is compostable (ideas, tools, and systems that can support a degrowth future) and what must be discarded to the compost heap.
 A part of this is cultural agitation to shake people out of their complacency, as the economy of thinking must shift radically.
-This has to be shaped as a positive path to community resilience, building networks capable of mutual support, rooted in trust and regenerative practices, not the default #deathcult’s control/fear paradigm we are currently walking.
+This has to be on a positive path to community resilience, building networks of mutual support, trust and regenerative paths, not the default #deathcult’s control/fear paradigm we are currently walking.

-The push to #AI is part of a “last binge” of neoliberal exploitation, its largely irrelevance currently to the path we need to take, we need to urgently ignore and shift #mainstreaming conversations.
-The challenge is to redirect the narrative, how can we use our technology to empower grassroots alternatives to build a post-deathcult world?
-We need this in tandem with radical action to ensure the future remains fertile for new growth.
+#AI could play a role if it’s on the path, but the current #dotcons push to #AI is part of a “last binge” of neoliberal exploitation, it’s largely irrelevant to the path we need to take, we need to urgently ignore and shift #mainstreaming conversations to focus on what we actually need.
+The challenge is to redirect the narrative, how can we use our technology to empower grassroots alternatives to build a post-death cult world?
+We need to do this in tandem with radical action for fertile new growth.
 Delay, and we’ll find ourselves buried under the non-compostable remnants of a civilization too slow to adapt.
-Time to grab that shovel. #OMN
+It well pastime to grab that shovel. #OMN

 Blavatnik Book Talks: The Forever Crisis